 Notts and Derby – still on original card

 Contrast this with the medals from the Great War.
 Many, when sold by families, are still in the boxes, having never been worn.
 My grandfather kept his in a drawer and never showed them to anyone.
 We all thought that his mother had thrown them out when she threw away his brother’s medals.
-Having lost a son and a son-in-law, got rid of everything connected with the war and refused to discuss it until the day she died in 1930.
+Having lost a son and a son-in-law, she got rid of everything connected with the war and refused to discuss it until the day she died in 1930.
 Those who died in the war, of course, never even saw their medals.